IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 In the last lab, we used `/CustomerOrderServicesWeb/index.html` for readiness and liveness probes, which is not the best indication that application is ready to handle traffic or is healthy to process requests correctly within a reasonable amount of time.
 What if the database is down?
 What if application's security layer is not yet ready/unable to handle authentication?
 The Pod would still be considered ready and healthy and traffic would still be sent to it.
 All of those requests will fail or would queue up - leading to bigger problems.

 MicroProfile Health provides a common REST endpoint format to determine whether a microservice (or in our case a monolith application) is healthy or not.
 Health can be determined by the service itself and might be based on the availability of necessary resources (for example, a database) and services.
-The service itself might be running but considered unhealthly if the things it requires for normal operation are unavailable.
+The service itself might be running but considered unhealthy if the things it requires for normal operation are unavailable.
 All of the checks are performed periodically and the result is served as a simple UP or DOWN at `/health/ready` and `/health/live` which can be used for readiness and liveness probes.

 We implemented the following health checks:
 - [ReadinessCheck](https://github.com/IBM/teaching-your-monolith-to-dance/blob/6e197f03b8663813ba806b6f321cb9e5ce92c6f6/app/CustomerOrderServicesWeb/src/org/pwte/example/health/ReadinessCheck.java#L17): Keycloak is required to authenticate users.
 Application should only accept traffic if Keycloak client is up and running.